johngage/kibera-water-standards/content/home/welcome.md

 Nairobi
 <br>

-The **Kibera Water Services Providers Coalition ** is a center of excellence for rebuilding Kibera water services.
+The **Kibera Water Services Providers Coalition** is a center of excellence for rebuilding Kibera water services.
 We focus on training, testing, water quality research, and practical support for every water service provider in Kibera.
+We are establishing the Kibera Water Standards Association to bring all water in Kibera to international standards.

 see [Kiberawater.com](https://kiberawater.com)